 Melissa: I have thick, straight, sandy blonde hair.
 It tends to be heavy, and that means no body.
-When I grow it out, I tend to have NO body whatsoever, and now, I have what I think is called an inverted bob, and while there’s some, it’s still not much, and winds up getting in my face.
+When I grow it out, I tend to have NO body whatsoever, and now, I have what I think is called an inverted bob, and while there’s some, it’s still not much and winds up getting in my face.

 Thanks!
 Melissa Robinson, age 42

 Grey hair is almost always a different texture than you natural color, often wiry and unruly.
-I would suggest a semi-permanent color which will blend the grey and soften it.
+I would suggest a semi-permanent color that will blend the grey and soften it.
 A semi-permanent color will not lift your natural color, so you can not go lighter with a semi.

 Women often find it hard to know what color to dye it but if you put a semi on that is your natural colour or lighter, it will blend the grey (colour it) and give the rest of your hair some tone and shine.
 A darker colour than your natural will give you a darker colour overall, as well as blending the grey.
-Slightly darker and warmer will be really flattering to your skin tone.
+Slightly darker and warmer will be flattering to your skin tone.
 If you are up for it, I would suggest something like this style worn by Ashley Judd.

 The great thing about a semi is there is no commitment, no damage and no grow out and the hair that is lighter will stay lighter giving you natural highlights.
 It will fade naturally in about 2-3 months.
-The less you shampoo the longer it will last.
+The less you shampoo, the longer it will last.

 Here are a few looks to try.
 Katie Holmes wears a classic bob with bangs and a little texture in the ends.

-This next one I would do with a razor, and its a lot shorter but really cute and I think it would suit your face shape better.
+This next one I would do with a razor, and its a lot shorter but cute and I think it would suit your face shape better.

 Good luck and let me know how it turns out.
 Chris

 Chris Maclachlan is a top hairstylist with over 15 years experience in the industry.
-She is passionate about helping all woman find their own style and feel their best, no matter age, shape or size.
+She is passionate about helping all woman find their style and feel their best, no matter age, shape or size.